GustavoAPS/Javascript/references/operators.md

 # JavaScript Operators

+An operator is a way to transform or combine values.

 ## Summary
 JavaScript has a variety of operators for different purposes:
 - **Arithmetic** (`+`, `-`, `*`, `/`, `%`, `**`)